 The best time to view the waterfalls are from July to September.

-Walk and Bike Trails
+John Forrest National Park Walks and Bike Trails

 The 15km Eagle View Trail is the longest of the hiking trails found in the park.
 The circuit trail offers plenty of spectacular city views as well as an abundance of wildflowers during spring.